German Car Specialists in

-Bosch Auto Service are proud to offer a comprehensive airbag repair service.
-As airbag system faults can stem from a wide variety of issues, including damaged wiring, data errors, misaligned sensors, and worn clock springs, finding a technician with extensive knowledge across all areas of a vehicle is essential to quality repair.
+Bosch Auto Service is proud to offer a comprehensive airbag repair service.
+As airbag system faults can stem from a wide variety of issues, including damaged wiring, data errors, misaligned sensors, and worn clock springs, finding an airbag specialist with extensive knowledge across all areas of a vehicle is essential to a quality repair.
 The Bosch accredited technicians at Bosch Auto Service combine their unrivalled knowledge and over 40 years of experience to effectively diagnose and repair airbag faults.
-Our airbag repair service includes (but is in no way limited to) airbag resets, module repair, alongside error, crash code, and stored data removal.
+Our airbag repair service in Hitchin, Hertfordshire includes (but is in no way limited to) airbag resets, module repair, alongside error, crash code, and stored data removal.

 If your airbag warning light is illuminated, or you believe your airbag system is in need of an inspection, contact Bosch Auto Service.
 Our team will be happy to assist with appointment bookings or offer further advice regarding any of our services.

 Increased Accident Protection – airbag systems subject to an illuminated warning light will often fail to initiate inflation in the case of an accident.
-Undergoing an airbag diagnostic and repair can help ensure your safety in the event of an accident, and give you peace of mind whilst driving.
+Undergoing an airbag diagnostic and repair with an airbag specialist can help ensure your safety in the event of an accident, and give you peace of mind whilst driving.

 Insurance Compliance – many insurance companies base premiums on the presumption that the vehicle’s airbag system is functional.
 Additional costs may apply to vehicles with an illuminated warning light, and, in the case of an accident, claims may be difficult to navigate.
-Undergoing an airbag repair will ensure your vehicle is compliant with insurance requirements.
+Undergoing an airbag repair with an airbag specialist will ensure your vehicle is compliant with insurance requirements.